connorgillespie/Seeker/README.md

 For example, if you were wishing to search for a file within the C directory, you would enter the following.
 > C:/

-Many common paths include the following.
+A few common paths include the following.
 - C:/
 - C:/Users
 - C:/Users/johndoe/Desktop